Key takeaways

 Bottom Line

-LangMem is the natural choice if you're already building with LangGraph — it's tightly integrated, well-designed, and the three-memory-type framework (semantic, episodic, procedural) is more thoughtful than most competitors .
+Recommended for: Teams already building on LangGraph who want long-term memory without standing up new infrastructure.
+It's tightly integrated, well-designed, and the three-memory-type framework (semantic, episodic, procedural) is more thoughtful than most competitors .
 The procedural memory angle — agents that modify their own prompts based on experience — is genuinely differentiated .